Anterior pelvic tilt

 The following post is by Ryan Krane, certified Corrective Exercise Specialist and one of the leading fitness consultants specializing in corrective exercises in the Los Angeles region.
-He helps clients become healthier and pain free with his brand of corrective exercise called The Krane Training Method, which combines flexibility, posture and strength training movements to help clients remedy chronic ailments such as back pain, shoulder pain and other common body aches.
+He helps clients become healthier and pain-free with his brand of corrective exercise called The Krane Training Method, which combines flexibility, posture, and strength training movements to help clients remedy chronic ailments such as back pain, shoulder pain, and other common body aches.

-Weight gain, fatigue, and something you may not be aware of called anterior pelvic tilt.
+Weight gain, fatigue, and something you may not be aware of, called anterior pelvic tilt.

 The anterior pelvic tilt occurs when the hip flexor muscles (those muscles located in the upper thigh just below the abdomen on both sides) suddenly tighten up, become overactive and ultimately lead to pain.
 The hip flexor muscles rotate forward then tug on the top of the pelvis and the lumbar spine, which is located on your lower back.
 Hence, its name: the anterior pelvic tilt.
 It brings forth the pelvis, which then causes the tilt.
 (See attached photo attached.)